- BAME: we have partnered with Black Professionals Scotland on their Black Scot Interns programme to provide paid intern opportunities

 - Pilot Apprenticeship programme: we are participating in this with the Law Society and Robert Gordon University.
 The programme is designed to widen access by offering apprenticeships as a route to qualification as a solicitor.

-- Whizz-Kidz: this charity supports young wheelchair users in Scotland, helping them lead a fun and active childhood, while preparing them for an independent future.
+- Whizz-Kidz: the charity, Whizz-Kidz supports young wheelchair users in Scotland, helping them lead a fun and active childhood, while preparing them for an independent future.
 In 2019 we provided placements to two wheelchair users.

-- Rare Contextual Recruitment system: this system identifies potential future lawyers from socially disadvantaged backgrounds.
+- Rare Contextual Recruitment system: the Rare system identifies potential future lawyers from socially disadvantaged backgrounds.
 This year, our shortlist comprised 27.5% of graduates from socially disadvantaged backgrounds, with 40% being offered traineeships.
 We are one of only three legal firms in Scotland using this system.

 We offer unpaid work experience to secondary school pupils in 5th/6th year who are considering studying law at university.
 Selection is done fairly using a standard application form and results in at least 15 people a year being offered a week's experience covering a variety of legal disciplines.
 We promote this program actively and combine it with school visits and other initiatives (including our support for the Scottish Schools Law Project) to inspire and encourage aspiring lawyers, as well as to increase the diversity of the profession.